 - An appropriate level of behavioral health care as needed, which may include check-ins during medical visits, brief intervention therapy (focused on helping the patient find solutions), or outpatient therapy services

 - Coordinated psychiatry services at our Medical Center and Fillmore Center, for patients who need medication management for psychiatric disorders

-- Referral as needed to other programs at Pillars Community Health including (but not limited to) Community Support Team, Addictions Services, and Domestic and Sexual Violence Services
+- Referral as needed to other programs at Pillars Community Health including (but not limited to) Community Support Team, Substance Use Disorder Services, and Domestic and Sexual Violence Services

 Breaking the Stigma

-One in four Americans has a diagnosable mental illness.
+One in five Americans has a diagnosable mental illness.
 Yet 2/3 of individuals with mental illness go without treatment, due to an inability to access care or stigma about the illness.
 This program helps to change the perception of mental illness, by making a mental health check part of the medical appointment.
 Interested in a presentation to your community group, school, or organization about mental health?
 We are available to provide education to the community and regularly provide outreach through presentations, health fairs, and partnerships.